wagoid/commitlint-github-action/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v3
-        with:
-          fetch-depth: 0
       - uses: wagoid/commitlint-github-action@v5
 ```

 Alternatively, you can run on other event types such as `on: [push]`.
 In that case the action will lint the push event's commit(s) instead of linting commits from a pull request.
 You can also combine `push` and `pull_request` together in the same workflow.

-**Note**: It's necessary that you specify the `fetch-depth` argument to `actions/checkout@v2` step.
-By default they fetch only latest commit of the branch, but we need more commits since we validate a range of commit messages.

 ## Inputs